First King of Shannara: Plot summary

 Although he had been warned by Bremen on what would happen if the Black Elfstone is used, he uses it so that his friends can escape with the Black Elfstone.
 He destroys all the enemies, but is forced to sacrifice himself, drawing the air from his lungs rather than be subverted by the Black Elfstone.
 Meanwhile, Bremen, Kinson Ravenlock, and Mareth travel back to Paranor, fearing that the Druids are all already dead.
-On reaching Paranor, every Druid who remained is dead, and Bremen manages to recover the Eilt Druin, which he saw as pivotal in the creating of a weapon that can defeat the Warlock Lord.
+On reaching Paranor, every Druid who remained is dead, and Bremen manages to recover the Eilt Druin, which he saw as pivotal in the creation of a weapon that can defeat the Warlock Lord.

 Bremen knows that only magic can fight magic, so he devises a plan to create a magical weapon to destroy the Warlock Lord: the Sword of Shannara.
 Bremen learns how to make a metal stronger than iron from Cogline, and manages to create the sword by the mixing of science and magic.
 Upon finding a smith skilled enough to create the sword, the reader discovers that the smith is the ancestor of Panamon Creel.
 Bremen also discovers his successor as a Druid, the boy who is revealed to be Allanon, and possesses incredibly penetrating eyes, an immense intelligence, and a talent for magic.

 The Sword is created by truth of existence, the only thing remaining to the shades of former Druids.
 The Warlock Lord could never face the truth that he had died centuries before, and the Sword would force that truth on him.
 Armed with truth, Bremen leads the battle in the Westland.
 He equips Jerle Shannara, the Elven King, with the Sword.
 After several battles, the Elves drive the Warlock Lord's armies from the Westland, and right into a trap set by the remains of the Dwarf army.
 During the final battle, Jerle confronts the Warlock Lord, and manages to defeat him but he fails to destroy him.
 To properly wield the talisman of truth, one must first be prepared to face the truth of his own life.
 Jerle simply could not reconcile the guilt he felt at his best friend's death, and so he lacked the ability to force truth on Brona.
 In this final battle, Risca is also killed.

 Kinson Ravenlock and Mareth are married (with Mareth forsaking the Druid ways), as are Jerle Shannara and Preia Starle.
 Meanwhile, Bremen spends three years teaching Allanon what he needs to know in order to be a Druid.
 Afterwards, Bremen, in old age, succumbs to death, walking into the Hadeshorn, to be carried to the afterlife by the shade of Galaphile.
 Before he goes, he reveals to Allanon that the Warlock Lord was not destroyed, but simply forced into hiding, and that the task of destroying him will be given to Allanon.